mat-s/100-days-of-code/r1-log.md

 ### Day 22: November 6, 2019
 **Today's Progress**: I had to pause a day because of work.
 But today I started to code again and spent some more time on the chapter for higher order functions.
 I still often have a knot in my head, so I want to stay with that chapter until it goes smoother

+### Day 23: November 7, 2019
+**Today's Progress**: Today I learnt a bit more about encapsulation, prototypes, classes, maps and polymorphism in Javascript.